Piston Valve Applications (Full)

 The three stages are independent and repeatable and their duration is adjustable according to the type of material to be de-greased.

 The cycle ends with the complete drying of the material.
+The solvent is kept clean by constant distillation.

 Components to be cleaned are placed inside a drum where the solvent circulates (hot, cold or fumes according to the selected cleaning cycle).